-Packafoma is the production company of cousins Dax Roggio and Shea Roggio.
+Packafoma LLC is the production company of cousins Dax Roggio and Shea Roggio.

 Dax majored in communications at Wake Forest University in North Carolina and studied film at the Tisch School of the Arts at New York University.
 Dax moved to Los Angeles in 1998, where he lived and worked for 15 years.
 Dax has directed and/or edited a number of motion picture projects over the years, including documentaries, theatrical trailers, music videos, television commercials, and corporate event videos.